Lamnamoonlek Or.Atchariya

+Nattapon Saenkla (born April 13, 1998), known professionally as Lamnamoonlek Tded99 (ลำน้ำมูลเล็ก ทีเด็ด99), is a Thai professional Muay Thai fighter and amateur boxer.
+He is a two-time Rajadamnern World Series Lightweight Tournament Champion which he won in 2022 and 2023.
+He was the 2021 Sports Authority of Thailand Fighter of the Year.

+As of October 2024, he is ranked #1 and #7 at Lightweight in Muay Thai by the WMO and Combat Press, respectively.

 Biography and career

-Lamnamoonlek started Muay Thai at the age of 7 inspired by his older brothers Lamnamoon Sakchaichot and Lamnamkhong Sakchaichot.
+Lamnamoonlek started Muay Thai at the age of seven inspired by his older brothers Lamnamoon Sakchaichot and Lamnamkhong Sakchaichot.
 He trained at the Sakchaichot camp for eight years before moving to Teeded99.

 On September 28, 2019 Lamnamoonlek faced Chorfah Tor.Sangtiennoi for the OneSongchai S-1 Super Featherweight title.
 Lamnamoonlek won by decision.

-On September 16, 2020 defeated Extra Sit.Worapat by decision at Rajadamnern Stadium.
+On September 16, 2020 he defeated Extra Sit.Worapat by decision at Rajadamnern Stadium.
 This fight would be the beginning of an extensive winning streak.
 On October 22, 2020 Lamanamoonlek faced for the fifth time the most recent Sports Authority of Thailand Fighter of the Year Kiewpayak Jitmuangnon at Rajadamnern Stadium.
 He won by third round knockout.

 On February 28, 2021 Lamanamoonlek faced the reigning 126 lbs Thailand champion Phetphuthai Sitsarawatseua at the channel 7 stadium and defeated him by decision.

 On September 22, 2021 at Lumpinee Stadium, Lamnamoonlek faced Duangsompong Jitmuangnon who was on a three fights win streak and just defeated Petchdam PetchyindeeAcademy.
 Lamnamoonlek won by decision.

 On November 26, 2021 Lamanamoonlek faced Mathias Gallo Cassarino in a weight handicap fight at Lumpinee stadium.
 Lamnamoonlek won by unanimous decision.

 As of October 2021 he was ranked the #1 Lightweight contender in the world by the World Boxing Council Muaythai.

 For his results during the year 2021 Lamnamoonlek was elected Fighter of the Year by the Sports Authority of Thailand.

 On February 27, 2022 Lamanamoonlek had his first international fighting experience when he faced Gusein Tagirovich Aliev at MuayThai Night in Dubai for the vacant WMC World Lightweight title.
 Lamnamoonlek won the fight by unanimous decision.